It is F-15E which I made in February 2015. It is a jet fighter I made for the first time in a while.

-It’s called super sidewinder and its third generation one.
+It’s called super sidewinder and it’s a third-generation one.
 The performance of the infrared sensor improved, and the attack from all directions was enabled.

-I did not take a comparison object of the size this time, but the Eagle of 1/72 was approximately 18cm.
-Unfortunately the assemble finishing up of the right conformal fuel tank did not go well, I think it’s rough…..
+I did not make a comparison object of the size this time, but the Eagle of 1/72 was approximately 18cm.
+Unfortunately, the assemble finishing up of the right conformal fuel tank did not go well, I think it’s rough…..

 It’s really cool when I look at the distance of around 40cm But looking at 10cm, there are many improvement points.
 The works on the assembling stage were particularly difficult for me.
 I wonder it’s becoming used to the process after a couple of jet plane making.
 Anyway, it’s a fresh and amazing experience, I really want to try other jet planes next time.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.